2014 Tennessee Amendment 1: Supporters

-Officials and politicians, mainly Republicans, voiced their opposition for the amendment, both during the vote on it in the General Assembly and when it appeared on the ballot.
+Officials and politicians, mainly Republicans, voiced their support for the amendment, both during the vote on it in the General Assembly and when it appeared on the ballot.
 Pro-life organizations, such as Tennessee Right to Life and Americans United for Life, also voiced strong support for the amendment.
 Leslie Hunse, the education director for Tennessee Right to Life, said, "We want our constitution to go back to neutral on the issue of abortion, so we can pass some common sense regulations to protect mothers and children."

 "Yes on 1" was the main organization supporting the campaign, with signs and television advertisements.

 Opponents

 Vote NO on One Tennessee led the campaign in opposition to the ballot measure.
 Representatives, senators, and some faith leaders opposed the amendment.
 The ACLU and Planned Parenthood, among other large organizations, also opposed the amendment, and contributed large campaign contributions up to the election.
 Planned Parenthood organizations nationwide, spent a total of nearly $2 million, in campaign contributions opposing Amendment 1, while the ACLU donated $135,000 in opposition.

 State Senator Roy Herron said, "Their pitch is that this would make the constitution neutral on abortion.
 How would they like the Constitution neutral on the Second Amendment so legislators could outlaw the right to bear arms?
 How about making the First Amendment neutral?"

 Nashville-based, statewide newspaper, The Tennessean, also opposed this amendment, stating, "Making any type of law immune from a court challenge is shortsighted, prejudicial — and in the case of what should be a woman's own decision about her health — downright dangerous.
 For those reasons, The Tennessean recommends a vote of no on Amendment 1."